-- Reduce impact of radiant heat
+- Reduce impact of radiant heat.

 These can be achieved in a number of ways, by the materials selection, including non combustible elements and plants with high moisture content, or providing larger separation zones (asset protection zones) to reduce the potential for bush fire spread to buildings.

-- The landscape should be integrated with the stormwater design.
+- The landscape should be integrated with the stormwater design

-- Reduce site run-off and peak flows of water downstream through on site detention measures and by minimising impervious areas where possible.
+- Reduce site run-off and peak flows of water downstream through on-site detention measures and by minimising impervious areas where possible

-- Select and locate species to suit site conditions such as water-tolerant plants in boggy areas or drought tolerant plants on ridges or free-draining sandy soil.
+It is important to coordinate with civil and stormwater engineers to ensure appropriate flow rates are maintained and select and locate species to suit site conditions such as water-tolerant plants in boggy areas or drought tolerant plants on ridges or free-draining sandy soil.

-- Utilise porous paving and split kerbs where possible to reduce the speed and volume of overland flow and to assist in the re-charging of groundwater tables.
+An other measure to maximise the retantion of water inclused the application of porous paving and split kerbs where possible to reduce the speed and volume of overland flow and to assist in the re-charging of groundwater tables.

-- Collaborate with Hydraulic Engineers to identify non-potable sources of water for use in garden bed irrigation.
+Collaborate with hydraulic engineers to identify non-potable sources of water for use in garden bed irrigation.

 Landscape Hard Work